beta382/HardPressed/README.md

 ##Prerequisites
-(as pertains to running the `executable .jar` under "releases" out-of-the-box)
+(as pertains to running the `executable .jar` under "release" out-of-the-box)

 - Have `JRE 7` or greater installed on your machine